uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

   - a plain directory exported from an RMT Server ("disconnected setup")
   - a custom repository

-Presently, it is not possible to sync content from a SUSE-operated Cloud RMT Server, because:
+Presently, it is not possible to sync content from a SUSE-operated public cloud RMT Server, because:
   - an Uyuni Server does not come with "tokens" (unlike pay-as-you-go instances, see above)
   - an Uyuni Server does not know how to pass them to RMT Servers
   - an Uyuni Server does not know which repositories are served via such RMT Servers
   - an Uyuni Server does not know for which repos/products users are entitled for - which pay-as-you-go instances of which products they are running

-Since the Uyuni server cannot contact the Cloud RMT servers the only option for users is to contact SUSE and get one SCC subscription which allows them to synchronize content from the SCC CDN.
+Since the Uyuni server cannot contact the public cloud RMT servers the only option for users is to contact SUSE and get one SCC subscription which allows them to synchronize content from the SCC CDN.
 The process for this is not straightforward and adds excessive complexity to users and SUSE teams.

-The goal for this RFC is to propose a solution to simplify this process and allow Uyuni server to synchronize content directly from RMT Cloud servers in a self-serviceable way.
+The goal for this RFC is to propose a solution to simplify this process and allow Uyuni server to synchronize content directly from RMT public cloud servers in a self-serviceable way.

 # Detailed design